Accessibility Checklist: Forms Labels and Instructions

 10-Point Accessible Forms Labels and Instructions Checklist

-Number one: Every form field has a visible label
+Number One: Every form field has a visible label

-elements instead of placeholder text alone.
+Use <label> elements instead of placeholder text alone.
 Labels should clearly describe what the field is for.

-Number two: Labels are correctly associated with inputs
+Number Two: Labels are correctly associated with inputs

-to match the input’s id
+Use the for attribute in <label> to match the input’s id.

-.
-Example: <label for="email">Email Address</label> <input id="email">
+<label for="email">Email Address</label>

-Number three: Provide instructions before form fields
+Number Three: Provide instructions before form fields

 If extra guidance is needed, place it before the input field, not after.
 Avoid forcing people to click or hover to reveal instructions.

-Number four: Mark required fields clearly
+Number Four: Mark required fields clearly

-attribute or include "(Required)" in the label.
+Use the required attribute or include "(Required)" in the label.
 Do not rely on color alone to indicate required fields.

-Number five: Do not use placeholders as labels
+Number Five: Do not use placeholders as labels

 Placeholders disappear when typing, making them unreliable.
 Use visible labels instead of relying on placeholder text.

-Number six: Group related fields together
+Number Six: Group related fields together

-for related inputs like address fields or multiple-choice questions.
 Example: Grouping first name and last name under a "Full Name" legend.

-Number seven: Ensure field descriptions are screen reader accessible
+Number Seven: Ensure field descriptions are screen reader accessible

-to associate help text with an input field.
-Example: <input aria-describedby="password-help"> <span id="password-help">Use at least 8 characters.</span>
+Use aria-describedby to associate help text with an input field.

-Number eight: Avoid using all caps for labels
+Number Eight: Avoid using all caps for labels

 All-uppercase text is harder to read and can be mispronounced by screen readers.
 Use sentence case or title case instead.

-Number nine: Labels and instructions have sufficient color contrast
+Number Nine: Labels and instructions have sufficient color contrast

 Text should meet a 4.5:1 contrast ratio against the background.
 Ensure form labels and hints remain readable in high contrast mode.

-Number ten: Test with assistive technologies
+Number Ten: Test with assistive technologies

 Use a screen reader to confirm that form labels and instructions are properly announced.
 Navigate using only a keyboard to ensure instructions are reachable.